 For SQL Server 2000, the SQL client SDK was provided with the Microsoft Database Access Components (MDAC).
 MDAC does not support new features in SQL Server 2005.
 To take advantage of these features, you need to use the SNC interface.
-The SQL Server 2005 SQL Native Client software and the .NET Framework version 2.0 must be installed on the client computer.
+The SQL Server 2005 SQL Native Client software must be installed on the client computer.